Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Preliminaries

+We also define the power operator of $C$.
+For any $s\geq 0$, the power operator $C^{s}$ is defined as

-i.e. $C^{s}$ shares the same eigenfunctions as $C$ while the eigenvalues are raised to power of $s$.
-We define its corresponding power space as The $\mcH_{1,C^{\eta}}$ and its associated norm $\|\cdot\|_{1,C^{\eta}}$ follow a similar definition. }
+meaning $C^{s}$ shares the same eigenfunctions as $C$ while the eigenvalues are raised to the power of $s$.
+We define its corresponding power space as The space $\mcH_{1,C^{s}}$ and its associated norm $\|\cdot\|_{1,C^{s}}$ follow a similar definition.